The Eye of the World

 Trolloc weapons are made at forges in the valley called Thakan’dar, on the very slopes of Shayol Ghul itself.
 Some of them take a taint from that place, a stain of evil in the metal.
 Those tainted blades make wounds that will not heal unaided.

 The book is structured as a long, big chase.
-As soon as Rand is told that the Trollocs are after him and his friends – Merry and Pippin (sorry, Mat and Perrin) –, he sets off to Tar Valon, where the Aes Sedai, a sect of female wizards, will supposedly protect them from the Dark Lord – whose name, Ba’alzamon, sounds like a Digimon based on a Christian demon.
+As soon as Rand is told that the Trollocs are after him and his friends, Merry and Pippin (sorry, Mat and Perrin), he sets off to Tar Valon, where the Aes Sedai, a sect of female wizards, will supposedly protect them from the Dark Lord – whose name, Ba’alzamon, sounds like a Digimon based on a Christian demon.

 She’s not Gandalf, gentle and trustworthy in the eyes of the protagonist.
 The Aes Sedai are women with power, which means men are afraid of them, creating rumors and stories about their “true” malicious intentions.
-Rand and his friends are incredibly suspicious of Moiraine, being constantly warned about her agenda: even her allegiance to the light is questioned, as the characters ponder if Moiraine is secretly a servant of the Dark Lord, leading them to a trap.
+Rand and his friends are incredibly suspicious of Moiraine, being constantly warned about her hidden agenda: even her allegiance to the light is questioned, as the characters ponder if Moiraine is secretly a servant of the Dark Lord, leading them to a trap.

-This results in a curious blur between two distinct genre tropes: in this book, Moiraine shares more traits with the Femme Fatales of Noir stories than with the Old Wise Mentor trope of the fantasy genre.
-She’s considered manipulative and dangerous, pushing the protagonist to trouble just like Gandalf, but with a hidden agenda.
+This results in a curious blur between two distinct genre tropes: in this book, Moiraine shares more traits with the “Femme Fatales” of Noir stories than with the “Old Wise Mentor” trope of the fantasy genre.
+She’s considered manipulative and dangerous, pushing the protagonist to trouble just like Gandalf, but now with a hidden agenda.
 She’s not there to teach and guide Rand and his friends but to use them.
-Her beauty is brought up immediately when she first appears before Rand, who gets mesmerized by her appearance: it softens him up, making Rand and his male friends more compliant: they all become very eager to help Moiraine with anything she wishes.
-The only part missing of the Femme Fatale is the seduction itself (and Moiraine wears blue instead of the usual luscious red) but Rand only has eyes for another character anyway.
+Her beauty is brought up immediately when she first appears before Rand, who gets mesmerized by her appearance: it softens him up, making Rand and his male friends more compliant.
+They all become very eager to help Moiraine with anything she wishes at first because her beauty is an effective lure.
+The only part missing from the “Femme Fatale” is the seduction itself (and Moiraine wears blue instead of the usual sensual red), but Rand only has eyes for another character anyway.

 When The Eye of the World is dealing with these themes and characters, treading its own path, it’s great.
 There’s even an attempt to break down the binary worldview of this type of story, where good and evil are clearly demarked, when it introduces a group of holy knights that are cruel precisely because of their righteousness: their unshaken belief in their goodness leads them to fight the wrong enemies, providing the perfect excuse for sadists to fester in their ranks, as they’re given an authorized enemy to torture and kill.

 Sadly, the novel frequently struggles to break free from its major inspiration, The Lord of the Rings.
-It’s clearly indebted to Arthurian legends as well, with Moiraine functioning as a Morgana-like figure, and a Gleeman mentioning the legend of a certain “Artur Paendrag”, but these are just archetypes and easter eggs.
+It’s clearly indebted to Arthurian legends as well, with Moiraine functioning as a Morgana-like figure, and a gleeman mentioning the legend of a certain “Artur Paendrag”, but these are just archetypes and easter eggs.
 When it comes to Tolkien, The Eye of the World also copies scenes, conflicts, and dialogues.
 It never reaches The Sword of Shannara levels of, uh, homage, but it’s still problematic.

 November 12, 2021.